sihyunp1/d2mr-assessment-sihyun1/01_data-cleaning/01_cleaning-level-1/assessment.md

         -   [ ] Objective attempt
         -   [X] Unique objective attempt
-        -   [ ] Objective met
+        -   [X] Objective met
-        -   Grader comments:
+        -   Grader comments: I might have missed it, but it seems that no `tidyr` function is used in the script.
+This one is still marked as met, but make sure you know what functions `tidyr` includes.

 11. Use `stringr` functions to work with string variables